HomeStandards & GuidelinesMedical Assistance in Dying

 1796 Summer Street

-Each session will be available by way of a Telehealth connection.
-A webinar of the session will also be available for those unable to attend these scheduled events.
+A video recording of the Halifax session will also be available for those unable to attend these scheduled events.

 In cases where medical assistance in dying services were provided, physicians are asked to contact Vital Statistics regarding completion of a medical death certificate.